ivtikhon/evans/doc/evans.md

 classes:
   car:
     state:
-      vars:
       location: [home, work, school, ice_rink, shopping_mall]
   ...
 ```

 State variables can also be the Boolean type, i.e. has either True or False value, or Number type, i.e. assume any numeric value.
-Say, to specify if the hockey mom's car needs maintenance, we can define a Boolean variable 'maintenance_required', and a Number variable 'next_maintenance_in_days':
+Say, to specify if the hockey mom's car needs maintenance, we can define a Boolean variable **maintenance_required**, and a Number variable **next_maintenance_in_days**:

 ```
 classes:
   car:
     state:
-      vars:
       maintenance_required: Boolean
       next_maintenance_in_days: Number
     operators:
       maintenance_signal:
         when:
           - not maintenance_required
-            - next_maintenance_in_days <= 15
+          - next_maintenance_in_days < 15
         effect:
           - maintenance_required = True
   ...
 ```

-State variables can be accessed directly in the same class operators, like it is shown in the previous example, where we read the value of the variable 'maintenance_required' in the 'maintenance_signal' operator precondition, and assigned its value in the operator effect.
+State variables can be accessed directly in the same class operators, like it is shown in the previous example, where we read the value of the variable **maintenance_required** in the **maintenance_signal** operator precondition, and assigned its value in the operator effect.
 To access other classes' state variables, they have to be prefixed by the relevant object name.
-In the example below, we define two classes: stack and address, and we access the address state variable 'processed' from the stack operator 'push':
+In the example below, we define two classes: **stack** and **address**, and we access the state variable **processed** which belongs to the class **address** from the operator **push**:

 ```
 classes:
   stack:
     state:
-      vars:
       pointer:
         - incremented
         - decremented
     operators:
       push:
         parameters:
           val: address
         when:
           - not val.processed
         effect:
           - pointer = incremented
           - val.processed = True

   address:
     state:
-      vars:
       processed: Boolean
   ...
 ```

-Predicates also have read-only access to state variables.
+State variables can also be accessed by predicates, described below.

 ### Predicates